 Selecting Protective Clothing For Confined Spaces

 Organizations that conduct work in a commercial and industrial setting are required to provide appropriate personal protective clothing to all employees.
 The challenge decision-makers often face is the changing risk factors.
 OSHA, for example, mandates that unique and certified safety equipment be worn to protect against specific hazards.
-These are OSHA expectations in terms of personal protective clothing and equipment.
+These are OSHA expectations in terms of equipment and personal protective clothing for confined spaces.

 The workplace safety agency insists that outfits assess the potential risk of toxic agents into the air.
 These include conducting due diligence on items such as tanks and other equipment that could release chemicals, gases, or potentially flammable compounds into a space.
 The presence of materials such as asbestos or dust particles also requires enhanced protections that include, “Select protective clothing, respiratory protection, gloves, and other PPE,” according to OSHA.